dom-schulz/my-zsh/mac-automations/ENTRA-ID-CHROME.md

-# Auto-close DBeaver Entra ID Auth Tabs in Chrome (macOS)
+# Auto-close Entra ID Auth Tabs in Chrome (macOS)

+For azure CLI login and DBeaver auth

 ## 1. Create the AppleScript